BraydenAC/510-HIPA-AI/README.md

 # 510-HIPA-AI
-Repository to hold code relating to the Main Project being completed by Brayden and Zoyia
+Repository to hold code relating to the Main Project being completed by Brayden and Zoiya